aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

 openssl pkcs12 -export -out output.pfx -inkey private.key -in certificate.crt
 ```

-Available curve names for signature and verification in Aspose.Pdf (the list of curves in OpenSSL can be obtained with the command 'openssl ecparam -list_curves'): prime256v1, secp384r1, secp521r1, brainpoolP256r1, brainpoolP384r1, brainpoolP512r1.
+Available curve names for signature and verification in Aspose.PDF (the list of curves in OpenSSL can be obtained with the command 'openssl ecparam -list_curves'): prime256v1, secp384r1, secp521r1, brainpoolP256r1, brainpoolP384r1, brainpoolP512r1.

 To sign a PDF document using ECDSA, the general steps in C# would be: